-Our pedagogical approach is delicately designed to cultivate empowerment and illuminate the voices of Indigenous youth through documentary storytelling modalities.
-Because this program strives to respond directly to the needs of the community it serves, we have integrated two unique systems of programatic support that infuse our existing curriculum with a culturally sensitive ethic and approach.
+2017 has seen tremendous growth for The Identity Project.
+Our programs serving Indigenous youth in New Mexico have doubled in size, and our state and district level partnerships have continued to blossom.
+Additionally, we've continued to refine our our pedagogical approach, delicately designed to cultivate empowerment and illuminate the voices of Indigenous youth through trauma-sensitive creative practice.
+Because our program continues to strive to respond directly to the needs of the community it serves, we have integrated two unique systems of programatic support that infuse our existing curriculum with a culturally sensitive ethic and approach.

 In an effort to ground itself in the cultural values of Indigenous, and specifically Pueblo, youth, The Identity Project has worked closely with Simon Oritz, Acoma Pueblo poet and scholar, to design a pedagogical framework that draws inspiration and direction from Dr. Eunice Romero-Little’s The Keres Study: Identifying Giftedness Among Keresan Pueblo Indians.
 Conducted from 1990-1993, this study was instrumental in breaking down and problematizing conventional understandings of intelligence as represented by the IQ test.
 Dr. Romero-Little’s research resulted in the documentation of a Pueblo construct of giftedness encompassing four domains and suggesting multiple intelligences.
 The Identity Project has aligned our learning phases to these domains in an effort to celebrate the “whole child” and embrace the cultural values of the community we serve.